nicolas2192/OCR/README.md

 Tensorboard was used to compare different models taking the one that best performed.
 Training run logs are saved to data/logs.

 The training was done using 1000 grayscale images per letter, totalling 26.000 images (1000 x 26 letters).
-All images were resized to 100x100.
+All images were resized to 100x100 pixels.
 The training process returned a loss and accuracy of 0.0032 and 0.9992 respectively.

 <p align="center">
   <img width="920" height="214" src="readme/flowchart.png">